 If Walgreens really wants its customers to be happy and healthy, it should keep the checkout area healthy and free from junk food.

 Watch and share these powerful videos to witness the youth of The Bigger Picture Project in action.
 Just use YouTube’s < Share feature to email and share the videos to your social networks.

 In the summer of 2015, San Francisco Supervisors and Mayor Ed Lee unanimously passed the first-ever law to require a warning message on all SSB advertising in San Francisco.
 Shortly thereafter, industry sued to block the law.
-They waited until January 12, 2016 to file a motion for a temporary injunction to block implementation of the law (scheduled for July 2016) while the matter makes its way through court.
-The City and County of San Francisco filed a response to the injunction in February 2016.
+Learn more about the legislation or read the public documents related to the lawsuit.

 The World Health Organization recommends that the average person should consume no more than 6 teaspoons of sugar a day.
 That means one 12 oz. can of Coca-Cola, which contains approximately 9 teaspoons of added sugar, is 3 teaspoons more than the daily maximum.
 Get more information here.